 - Divide the dough in half and form each into round flat discs.

-- Cover with plastic wrap and refrigerate for at least 3 hours to chill the dough.
+- Cover with plastic wrap and refrigerate for at least 1 hour to rest and chill the dough.

-- Roll the dough out on a clean, lightly floured surface.
-Flour is your friend when rolling out pie dough, so flour everything and add more flour every so often to avoid sticking.
+- When ready to use, roll the dough out on a clean, lightly floured surface.
+Lightly flour everything and sprinkle with more flour every so often to avoid sticking.

 A partially blind-baked pie crust will help keep the bottom crust from getting soggy.
 If the filling is very wet, the bottom crust will become overly saturated.
-Other recipes where the filling is cooked separately may require the crust to be fully blind-baked.
-Both of these are very quick and easy to do, all you need are some pie weights and aluminum foil.
-If you don’t have pie weights, you can also use dried beans.
+Other recipes where the filling doesn’t need to be cooked or is cooked separately may require the crust to be fully blind-baked.
+Both of these are very quick and easy to do, all you need are some pie weights, parchment paper, aluminum foil.
+If you don’t have pie weights, you can also use dried rice or beans.
 The weights help to hold the crust down so it doesn’t puff up too much during baking.

-To partially blind-bake a pie crust: Roll out the pie dough and place it into the dish.
-Cover with aluminum foil and add the weights or dried beans.
+To partially blind-bake a pie crust: Roll out the pie dough and place it into the pie dish.
+Cover with parchment paper, aluminum foil, and add the weights or dried rice/beans.
 Bake for 15 minutes.
-Then, remove the weights and the aluminum foil and bake for another 5-7 minutes, until the bottom crust is starting to get crisp.
+Then, remove the weights and the parchment paper/foil, and bake for another 5-7 minutes, until the bottom crust is starting to get crisp.

-To fully blind-bake: To fully blind bake you will follow the steps for partial blind-baking, but once you remove the weights and the aluminum foil you will bake it for another 15-20 minutes, until it is fully cooked through.
+To fully blind-bake: To fully blind bake you will follow the steps for partial blind-baking, but once you remove the weights and the parchment paper/foil you will continue baking for another 15-20 minutes until it is fully cooked and golden brown.

 Double Pie Crust Recipes: